-MSD Gulf awarded Medical Education Partner of the Year by Emirates Oncology Society
+MSD Gulf awarded medical education partner of the year by Emirates Oncology Society

 PHOTO

-DUBAI, UAE: Global biopharmaceutical company MSD GCC has won the prestigious ’Medical Education Partner of the Year’ Award from the Emirates Oncology Society (EOS).
+DUBAI, UAE/PRNewswire/ -- Global biopharmaceutical company MSD GCC has won the prestigious 'Medical Education Partner of the Year' Award from the Emirates Oncology Society (EOS).
 This accolade is a testament to MSD's unwavering commitment to advancing healthcare by developing innovative multidisciplinary educational programs.

 Commenting on the achievement, Professor Humaid Al Shamsi, President of the Emirates Oncology Society, said: "We are pleased to honor MSD, acknowledging their steadfast dedication to advancing healthcare through the development of innovative educational and multidisciplinary programs.
 This recognition underscores MSD's dedication to improving healthcare standards and outcomes, ultimately benefiting patients and the medical community.
 We look forward to continuing our collaborative efforts to further advance various aspects of the healthcare industry".